 Over time he has released a total of 20 albums (some published by the French label Prikosnovenie) and his music is now considered to be some of the most inspiring and influential in its genre.
 Today, Ivo creates most of his albums in his own top class recording studio.

 Besides traditional music instruments (violin, viola, flutes, guitar), Ivo uses a broad spectrum of special and unique music instruments, some of which are only examples of their kind.
+At present, he plays on the unique spherical violin "Orion" with 33 strings.

 In addition to his albums and concert activities, Ivo continues to explore new pathways of connecting live music with the areas of music therapy, yoga and deeper areas of human development.